Ashok-0003/repo-3/Overview/Process/Branching-Strategy-and-Policies.md

 1. Mandatory approvers based on ADO groups like ARM templates approved by DevOps lead, Mobile changes approved by Mobile feature team lead.

 ## CRM Configurations/Solutions Hotfix
+- For code changes, follow the same process as mentioned above [here](https://dev.azure.com/TASMUCP/TASMU%20Central%20Platform/_wiki/wikis/TASMU-Central-Platform.wiki/27/Branching-Strategy-and-Policies?anchor=hotfix-release).
-- Solution patching can be used for CRM configuration hotfixes whenever the complete build deployment or complete solution(s) deployments cannot be done.
+- For configuration changes, solution patching can be used whenever the complete build deployment or complete solution(s) deployments cannot be done.
 More details on how to create patch solutions is documented [here](https://docs.microsoft.com/en-us/power-platform/alm/create-patches-simplify-solution-updates).
 - Follow the steps below to prepare the hotfix.
   - Identify the components which needs to be deployed.
 There are two options depending on the components.
 Either identify one or more of the existing solutions which contains the changes to be deployed in the hotfix, if that's not possible, create small patch solutions based on existing solutions.
   - The patch solution would contain only the changes required to be deployed in the hotfix.